-672 Race, Ethnicity & Social Class 673 Gender & Sexual Orientation Issues across the Lifespan 674 Gay, Lesbian, Bisexual, & Transgender Issues 677 Advanced Issues in Religion & Spirituality-Theory & Therapy 679 Counseling Multicultural and Marginalized Communities
+PSY-672 Race, Ethnicity & Social Class PSY-673 Gender & Sexual Orientation Issues across the Lifespan PSY-674 Gay, Lesbian, Bisexual, & Transgender Issues

 Schedule

 Doctoral courses are scheduled during all three terms in an academic year.
 Classes are offered on weekdays as well as weekends during morning, afternoon and evening hours.
 Please Note: Foundation courses, such as 350, 641 and 472 are typically offered every semester.
 Courses may be offered in traditional on-campus, online or blended formats.